saudgl/Pubg-2.0-IOS-SDK/README.md

  * THIS ONLY FOR IOS IPhone or IPAD
  * UWorld :0x1028419B4 / 0x1084BC3E8
  * FName : 0x103D064E8 / 0x10812F650
- * one for A13 and above , two to less than A13
 * ALl Pubg Headers in one zip folder
 * All what you need to make FUN with the game ;)
 * If you like to develop Pubg ESP or whatever menu for IOS IPhone or IPad this is the right information you need